yoshuawuyts/pathname-match/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Downloads][downloads-image]][downloads-url]

 Strip a url to only match the `pathname`.
+Weighs only 200 bytes gzipped.

 ## Installation
 ```bash